f9-o/NPPCS/README.md

 ## Installation and Deployment

-The project is configured for rapid local deployment using Docker containers.
+The project is configured for rapid local deployment using Docker.

 1.  **Clone the Repository**
     ```bash